 In this tutorial I’ll be demonstrating how to vectorize a PNG logo with Photoshop, which is actually quite simple and very beginner-friendly.
 I do have to preface this by warning that Photoshop is not the ideal tool to use for creating vectors.
 Ideally, you should use Illustrator, but if Photoshop is your only option then you are not out of luck.
 There is an imperfect (but acceptable) solution.

 The following is just a brief overview of the steps taken to vectorize a PNG logo with Photoshop.
-For complete step-by-step instructions with voice narration, please refer to the video tutorial at the top of the page.
+For complete step-by-step instructions with voice narration, please refer to the video tutorial below:

 Vectorize a PNG Logo with Photoshop

 In order to vectorize a PNG logo with Photoshop, you must create paths going around the shape of your logo, then export it as an AI (Adobe Illustrator) file.
 Go ahead and open up your PNG file with Photoshop and we’ll get started.

 Step 1: Create A Selection Around Your Logo